It is a medicine prescribed to combat heart failure, thus reducing the risk of a heart attack.

 These symptoms usually disappear after a few months of treatment.
 It is generally recommended for people who will start treatment with this medication to avoid driving at night or operating heavy machinery until they know the symptoms that may occur from Ivabradine.

 Other effects that are a little more delicate and that can be harmful to the patient’s health care:

 - Constant dizziness

-- Fatigue in the body or constant apathy.
+- Fatigue in the body or continuous apathy.

-- Inflammation of the face or eyes, lips, tongue and sometimes throat.
+- Inflammation of the face or eyes, lips, tongue, and sometimes the throat.

-If Ivabradine is ingested for prolonged periods, without medical supervision and with high doses, it can cause an overdose, affecting the organism and further deteriorating the health of the afflicted.
+If Ivabradine is ingested for prolonged periods, without medical supervision, and at high doses, it can cause an overdose, affecting the organism and further deteriorating the health of the afflicted.

 The symptoms of an overdose can be: